Adapted from How to Braise by Michael Ruhlman

 - 2 tsp cornstarch (optional)

 Add the lardons, onion and garlic cloves to a Suvie pan and mix to combine.
 Toss the mushrooms with a drizzle of olive oil in a second Suvie pan.
 Broil both pans for 10 minutes or until the lardons start to brown and the mushrooms release their liquid.
+Do not fill reservoir before broiling.

 During the broil, pat the chicken thighs dry and season liberally with salt and pepper.